worldviewer/reusable-react-avatar-editor/README.md

 ## The Original Implementation

 The avatar editor component allows the user to choose between two different types of avatar: image or creature.
-Since new creatures can be created with a set of random numbers, we can assign avatars to new users - presumably without concern that the system will be flooded with a lot of identical avatars for new users.
+Since new creatures can be created with a set of random numbers, we can automatically assign creature avatars to new users - presumably without concern that the system will be flooded with a lot of identical avatars for new users.

 <p align="center">
     <img width="50%" src="https://github.com/worldviewer/reusable-react-avatar-editor/blob/master/images/image-editor.png" />